Jose Mourinho says Man United must give fans more after subdued cup win

 Manchester United manager Jose Mourinho has urged their fans to improve when the club face Liverpool in the Premier League at Old Trafford on Sunday -- telling them not to just "come to the theatre" but "play with us."

 Old Trafford had a flat atmosphere inside it for much of the EFL Cup semifinal first leg against Hull City on Tuesday.
-United were not at their best on the pitch -- and that was met by quietness in the stands -- until Juan Mata broke the deadlock then Marouane Fellaini added a late second, to secure a 2-0 advantage.
+United were not at their best on the pitch -- and that was met by quietness in the stands -- until Juan Mata broke the deadlock and Marouane Fellaini added a late second to secure a 2-0 advantage.

 Speaking in his postmatch news conference, Mourinho said: "Maybe I didn't do my job well to prepare players for the game.
 Maybe I should bring more tension to the dynamic, preparing the game.